How long can the off-price retail party go on?

 The discount sector is still hot, but a good economy, the pressure to sell online and the decline of department stores bring new challenges.

 Off-price retail is nearly as old as the department store that spawned it — it was Edward Filene, son of the Boston department store magnate, who thought of selling excess inventory at bargain prices in the basement of the downtown store.
-A little later, Frieda Loehmann collected garment overruns from top labels and sold them at deep discounts from her Brooklyn apartment, establishing the earliest version of the beloved American retail format.
+A little later, Frieda Loehmann collected garment overruns from top labels and sold them at deep discounts from her Brooklyn apartment, establishing the earliest version of that beloved American store.

 Eventually, most department stores had their "bargain basements," and factories held their own special sales of defective, over-produced or canceled orders.
 But other enterprising retailers joined Loehmann over the years in selling such items in addition to seconds, close-outs, returns and last season’s leftovers from other apparel and footwear companies.